Terms of Business

 Limitation of our liability

-11.4 Our liability for a breach of instructions shall be limited to £2,000,000 unless we expressly state a higher amount in the letter accompanying these terms of business.
+11.4 Our liability to you for a breach of your instructions shall be limited to £2,000,000 unless we expressly state a higher amount in the letter accompanying these terms and conditions.
 We will not be liable for any consequential, special, indirect or exemplary damages, costs or losses or any damages, costs or losses attributable to lost profits or opportunities.

 11.5 We can only limit our liability to the extent the law allows.
 In particular, we cannot limit our liability for death or personal injury caused by our negligence.

-11.6 Please ask if you would like an explanation of any of the terms above.
+11.6 Please ask if you would like us to explain any of the terms above.

 12. Confidentiality

-12.1 We owe a duty of confidentiality in respect of information relating to the client, which we obtain during the course of our retainer.
-All such information will be regarded as, and kept confidential at all times unless the client instructs us to disclose information or except in the circumstances set out below.
+12.1 We owe you a duty of confidentiality in respect of information relating to you which we obtain during the course of our retainer.
+All such information will be regarded as, and kept confidential at all times unless you instruct us to disclose information or except in the circumstances set out below.

-12.2 Our duty of confidentiality is subject to any disclosures we are required to make in good faith to the police, governmental, regulatory or supervisory authorities in relation to any statutory or regulatory obligations.
-In particular, we are required, without the client’s knowledge or consent, to report any awareness or suspicion of money laundering in relation to the proceeds of any crime.
-We can also be ordered by the Government Agencies to disclose information and answer questions about a client’s private affairs, again without their knowledge and consent.
+12.2 Our duty of confidentiality to you is subject to any disclosures we are required to make in good faith to the police, governmental, regulatory or supervisory authorities in relation to any statutory or regulatory obligations.
+In particular, we are required, without your knowledge or consent, to report any awareness or suspicion of money laundering in relation to the proceeds of any crime.
+We can also be ordered by the Government Agencies to disclose information and answer questions about your private affairs, again without your knowledge and consent.

 12.3 Sometimes we ask other companies or people to do typing/photocopying/other work on our files to ensure this is done promptly.
 We will always seek a confidentiality agreement with these outsourced providers.
-If a client does not want their file to be outsourced, we ask for them to make us aware of this as soon as possible.
+If you do not want your file to be outsourced, please tell us as soon as possible.

 12.4 Occasionally, our files may need to be examined by external auditors (for quality purposes) and/or our external advisers (who assist the firm in maintaining quality and risk).
-In particular, our files may need to be assessed for quality purposes by the SRA.
-These external firms or organisations are required to maintain confidentiality in relation to client’s files and any examination will be strictly controlled.
-The acceptance of these terms and conditions is deemed to include consent to such disclosure.
+In particular, our files may need to be assessed for quality purposes by the SRA, and your file may be one of a sample which is to be assessed.
+These external firms or organisations are required to maintain confidentiality in relation to your files and any examination will be strictly controlled.
+Your acceptance of these terms and conditions is deemed to include consent to such disclosure.
+Please let us know if you have any concerns about this or do not want your files to be examined.

 12.5 Our duty of confidentiality does not apply to a disclosure we make to our insurers pursuant to the terms of our professional indemnity insurance policy.
-In the event of a claim, complaint or the notification of a circumstance, which may give rise to a loss or claim, we are obliged to make a notification to our insurers and this may necessarily result in the client’s file being disclosed to our brokers or insurers.
-By entering into this retainer agreement with us, the client is expressly consenting to such disclosure.
+In the event of a claim, complaint or the notification of a circumstance which may give rise to a loss or claim, we are obliged to make a notification to our insurers and this may necessarily result in your file being disclosed to our brokers or insurers.
+By entering into this retainer agreement with us you are expressly consenting to such disclosure.

 13. Conflict

-13.1 An actual or potential conflict between a client’s interests and the interests of another client of the firm may arise during the course of a matter.
+13.1 An actual or potential conflict between your interests and the interests of another client of the firm may arise during the course of a matter.
 If this situation arises during our dealings with you, we will discuss the position with you and determine the appropriate course of action.

 14. Equality & Diversity